 Freshmen take Introduction to the Old Testament, and sophomores take Introduction to the New Testament.
 Juniors have a choice of either History of Western Culture and Belief: Christianity in a World Context or World Religions.
-All seniors take Ethics and must complete the Senior Outreach Project.
+Seniors may take History of Western Culture and Belief as a History elective if they took World Religions in their junior year.